IUCN Redlist Status

 Black bears will often make dens in hollow logs or trees, caves or rock cavities.

 American black bears are omnivores which means that they will eat both plants and meat.
 They eat a variety of grasses, berries, twigs, nuts and fruits.
 They also will eat grubs and insects.
 As is the stereotype of these animals, black bears will feed on the honey of bee hives when available.
 American black bears will hunt for fish and small mammals.

-Adult black bears are generally 4 - 6.5 feet in length from the tip of the nose to the rear.
-American black bears generally weigh between 100 - 400 pounds, but can weigh between 500 - 600 pounds.
+Adults are generally 4 - 6.5 feet in length from the tip of the nose to the rear.
+They weigh between 100 - 400 pounds, but can weigh as much as 500 - 600 pounds.
 Males are heavier than females.

 Perhaps the best adaptation of American black bears is their ability to eat a wide variety of foods.
 This adaptation enables the bears to survive in a wide variety of habitats throughout North America as well as survive near human populations if necessary.

-American black bears can hibernate to a certain degree during the winter months if the temperature drops low enough.
+American black bears can hibernate, to a certain degree, during the winter months if the temperature drops low enough.
 During this time bears' heart rates will slow and they will sleep for long periods of time.
 It is important to note that people should not approach bears at any time, even when it may appear that they are in a hibernation state.
-American black bears can wake up from this sleep.
+They can wake up from this deep sleep.

 Mating between female and male black bears occurs in the summer months.
 The gestation or pregnancy period lasts approximately seven months, when female black bears will give birth in the winter months.
 Litters are most often between 1 - 4 cubs.

 American black bears are state animals of Louisiana, New Mexico, West Virginia and Alabama.